jeorgeiiii/mi-ai-assistant/README.md

 - **Specialized Expert Agents:** Each task area (Calendar, Email, etc.) is handled by a dedicated "Expert Agent" that only knows about its own set of tools and rules.
 This increases accuracy and reduces errors.

-- **Safe, Multi-Step Workflows:** The agent can reliably handle complex, multi-turn tasks, such as requiring user confirmation before deleting a calendar event, ensuring a safe and predictable user experience.
+- **Safe, Multi-Step Workflows:** The agent can reliably handle complex, multi-turn tasks, such as requiring user confirmation before deleting an event or sending an email, ensuring a safe and predictable user experience.

 - **Robust Error Handling:** The assistant is designed to handle API or connection errors gracefully, providing clear feedback to the user (e.g., "I'm having trouble connecting to Google Calendar") instead of crashing.